Home Birth with Duluth Midwife

 - minimizing technological interventions as well as more subtle interventions during pregnancy, birth and the postpartum

-- identifying women who may require medical/obstetrical attention
+- identifying clients who may require medical/obstetrical attention

 I am trained in attending water births (I get asked this a lot!).
-I have worked with women from many walks of life, practicing many different style of birthing (Hypnobirth, Bradley, Hypnobabies, no "style", Lamaze), and wanting differing levels of support.
 I have attended births in home, birth center and hospital settings.
 I'd love to talk more to see if we are the right fit.

 What is included